thin fashion models

 According to a study by the National Eating Disorders Association, 40-60% of fashion industry workers have dealt with an eating disorder.

-Problems with body diversity and Representation
+Problems with body diversity and representation

 skinny model